stride3d/stride-docs/en/contributors/ways-to-contribute/content.md

 Depending on the type of contribution, **you might not even have to download the repository in order to submit changes**.
 GitHub's file editor can suffice when fixing spelling errors, or adding a note to an existing page.

-For more information, visit our [📖 Contribute to the documentation](../documentation/index.md) section, which contains resources on how to create new pages, build the documentation and more.
+For more information, visit our [📖 Contribute to the documentation](../documentation/index.md) section, which contains resources on how to create new pages, build the documentation website and more.

 > [!TIP]
 > If you **don't know where to start**, try finding an [open issue labeled "good first issue"](https://github.com/stride3d/stride-docs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).